Last Updated on July 2, 2026 by Daniel Globe

 | Competitive position | Helped Marriott become the largest hotel company |

-You can read the result as structural consolidation, not reinvention.
-Sheraton stayed a core brand, now backed by shared resources, wider reach, and a platform that aimed to restore value for travelers seeking choice and mobility.
+The result is structural consolidation, not reinvention.
+Sheraton stayed a core brand, now backed by shared resources, wider reach, and a platform aimed at restoring value for travelers seeking choice and mobility.

 How Marriott Is Refreshing Sheraton

-Marriott is revitalizing Sheraton by pairing brand upgrades with targeted growth.
-You can see the strategy in its brand modernization efforts, which aim to sharpen identity and improve customer experience without losing scale.
+Marriott has been revitalizing Sheraton by pairing brand upgrades with targeted growth.
+The strategy centers on brand modernization aimed at sharpening identity and improving customer experience without losing scale.

-Marriott folded Sheraton into its 36-brand portfolio in 2016, then pushed repositioning through the Sheraton Grand tier in 2015, signaling higher standards for premium properties.
-The 2019 logo refresh added a cleaner, more contemporary look that’s meant to resonate with younger travelers.
+Marriott folded Sheraton into its growing multi-brand portfolio in 2016, then pushed repositioning through the Sheraton Grand tier introduced in 2015, signaling higher standards for premium properties.
+A 2019 logo refresh added a cleaner, more contemporary look aimed at younger travelers, and the brand’s broader “transformation” — redesigned lobbies, communal work tables, and upgraded guest rooms — has continued rolling out property by property since 2018, including a 2025 “Goodnight Room” advertising campaign built around the children’s book Goodnight Moon.

 Marriott’s 2019 Sheraton refresh signaled a cleaner, more contemporary brand built for younger travelers.